 - The median pay for most Environmental Science-related careers was between $43,000 and $84,000 as of May 2015, according to the BLS.

 Students successfully completing the A.S. degree program in Environmental Science will:

 - Recognize the interdisciplinary nature of scientific inquiry and apply analytical thinking and analysis to explain various scientific phenomena as they develop skill in using the scientific method.

 - Demonstrate a working knowledge of biology, basic chemistry, and ecology sufficient for entry into higher-level science courses at a transfer institution.

 - Develop the qualitative and quantitative skills, through the use of technology, necessary for a career in environmental science.

 - Understand the diverse and dynamic nature of how humans impact the environment through the study of humanities, global studies, and math/science electives.

 - Be able to communicate effectively, both orally and through the written word, and be able to work with others in a professional setting.

 - Develop and demonstrate skills in biological and chemical laboratory practices.

-The Environmental Science degree is available at the Scranton campus.
+The Environmental Science degree is available exclusively at the Scranton campus.